-The paddock(s) that will be used by the most susceptible goats after the autumn break should previously only be grazed by goats or sheep that have received an effective summer drench, or adult cattle (over 12 months old).
-To minimise contamination with worm eggs, graze for a maximum of 30 days after each effective drench is given (after which treated animals can begin to excrete higher levels of worm eggs from reinfection).
-A similar stocking rate to the continuous stocking will be achieved by stocking at 21⁄2-3 times your normal stocking rate.
+The paddock(s) that will be used by weaners after the autumn break should previously only be grazed by goats or sheep that have received an effective summer drench, or adult cattle (over 12 months old).
+To minimize contamination with worm eggs, graze only for 30 days after each drench is given.
+A similar stocking rate to continuous stocking will be achieved by stocking at 21⁄2-3 times your normal stocking rate.

-If there is excess feed, the summer drenches can be 'staggered' for different mobs so as to provide a longer intensive grazing period, as removing excess feed (i.e. graze down to at least 3 cm) enhances the kill of worm larvae due to higher temperatures, especially in the southern parts of this region.
-See Appendix D. Smart grazing to control scour worms in weaner sheep.
+If there is excess feed, the summer drenches can be 'staggered' for different mobs so as to provide a longer intensive grazing period, as removing excess feed enhances the kill of worm larvae with summer heat.